ccbogel/QualCoder/README.md

 3) Open the Terminal app (or any other command shell)

-4) Install PIP usingthese commands (if not yet installed, try typing `pip3 --version` and hit ENTER)
+4) Install PIP using these commands (if not already installed).
+Check pip is installed: try typing `pip3 --version` and hit ENTER)

 ```sh
 curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py